becastil/enrollment-automation/README.md

-# Prime Employee Enrollment Data Processing System
+# Employee Enrollment Data Processing System

 A robust Python-based solution for processing and analyzing employee enrollment data from Excel files, with automated validation, mapping, and reporting capabilities.